Meowuu7/few-arti-gen/README.md

 ## Contact

-Please contact xymeow7@gmail.com if you have any question.
+Please contact xymeow7@gmail.com if you have any questions.

 ## Reference

 Part of the code is taken from [BSP-Net-Pytorch](https://github.com/czq142857/BSP-NET-pytorch), [BAE-Net](https://github.com/czq142857/BAE-NET), [deep_cages](https://github.com/yifita/deep_cage), and [DeepMetaHandles](https://github.com/Colin97/DeepMetaHandles).
-We thank authors for their awesome code.
+We thank the authors for their awesome code.